In a Nutshell

 What Services and Features Does Tello Offer

-Tello doesn’t offer much in the way of features or add-ons, but this is by design.
-Its target audience is people who want a phone without having their provider try to upsell them on things they don’t need.
+Tello’s phone plans don’t come with all the bells and whistles, but they do offer a couple of freebies in any plan..
+Their target audience is people who want a phone without having their provider try to upsell them on things they don’t need.
 The one benefit to Tello – and it’s a big one if you’re looking to save on your phone bill – is that it’s cheaper than everyone else and doesn’t require any commitments.

 - Upgrade or downgrade your plan anytime with no extra fees

-- Free calls to Canada, Mexico, China and Romania included in every plan
+- Free calls to 60+ countries including Canada, Mexico, China and Romania included in every plan

 - Turn your smartphone into a hotspot with free tethering (requires a cable)